partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 Like other clauses, the output of binding tuples from `WINDOWED` clauses becomes the input of next operator.

-The scoping rules and path navigation behave as normal.
+The scoping rules and path navigation behave as what has already been specified in the spec's sections `3.4` and `10`.

 Example 1.3.1: